ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood.md

 This is a convenient way to access the clusters when you don't have access to an ssh client or do not have your ssh keys.

+!!! note "Important note"
-Note, we received a report that cutting and pasting to the OOD Shell app may not always work with Google Chrome.
+Cutting and pasting to the OOD Shell app may not always work with Google Chrome and perhaps other browsers.
 If you experience troubles with copy/paste functions, try switching to another browser.

 ## Interactive Apps